Michigan Court of Appeals; Docket #354615; Unpublished

 Injunctive and Equitable Relief in PIP Cases

 In this unanimous unpublished per curiam decision, the Court of Appeals affirmed the trial court’s summary disposition order dismissing Defendant Citizens Insurance Company of America’s (“Citizens”) declaratory judgment action against Plaintiff Carl Likely.
-Likely was injured in a motor vehicle collision in 2002 and filed five separate lawsuits over the course of the next 18 yearsseeking unpaid no-fault PIP benefits from Citizens.
+Likely was injured in a motor vehicle collision in 2002 and filed five separate first-party lawsuits against Citizens over the course of the next 18 years.
 In 2020, Citizens filed the underlying action—in an admitted attempt to avoid future litigation—seeking a declaratory judgment that Likely had fully recovered from the injuries he sustained in the 2002 crash.
-The Court of Appeals held that Citizens’ complaint was insufficient in that it contained only conclusory and unsupported allegations regarding Likely’s condition and failed to state a claim for which relief could be granted.
-Moreover, the Court of Appeals held that the trial court did not err in denying Citizens’ motion to amend its complaint because its claim was not ripe—it “rest[ed] on hypothetical and contingent future events—[Likely’s] potential need for benefits—which may not occur.”
+The Court of Appeals held that Citizens’ complaint was insufficient in that it contained only conclusory and unsupported allegations regarding Likely’s condition, and failed to state a claim for which relief could be granted.
+Moreover, the Court of Appeals held that the trial court did not err in denying Citizens’ motion to amend its complaint, because Citizens' claim was not ripe—it “rest[ed] on hypothetical and contingent future events—[Likely’s] potential need for benefits—which may not occur.”
 In other words, Citizens could not file a declaratory action to prohibit Likely from hypothetically claiming PIP benefits for future treatments that were not even contemplated as of the date of filing.

 “As the trial court recognized, plaintiff’s conclusory allegation that defendant was ‘fully healed’ was not specific and not accompanied by supporting facts.
 A plaintiff’s conclusory allegations are insufficient to state a cause of action.
 Kloian v Schwartz, 272 Mich App 232, 240; 725 NW2d 671 (2006).
 And ‘unsupported statements of legal conclusions are insufficient to state a cause of action.’
 Kyocera Corp v Hemlock Semiconductor, LLC, 313 Mich App 437, 445; 886 NW2d 445 (2015), citing ETT Ambulance Serv Corp, Inc, 204 Mich App at 395.
 For example, in Dacon, 441 Mich at 321, the representative of a minor child sued a hospital for malpractice, alleging that the hospital had failed to provide the proper treatment and medication for the minor child.
 Our Supreme Court held, in relevant part, that plaintiff failed to satisfy the MCR 2.111(B)(1) notice standard because it ‘d[id] not refer either specifically or generally to any facts’ and ‘delineate[d] nothing specific about how the [hospital] erred.
 By literally alleging everything, this allegation allege[d] nothing.
 Allegations such as this do not provide reasonable notice to defendants and are not proper under MCR 2.111.’
 Id. at 330.
 The same is true in this case.
 Plaintiff failed to refer to even the most general facts in support of its allegation that defendant was ‘fully healed.’
 It has alleged everything and alleged nothing at the same time.
 Id.
 Plaintiff merely stated that defendant was ‘fully healed’ and offered no specific allegations leading to that conclusion.
 Therefore, the trial court did not err in deciding that plaintiff’s conclusory and unsupported allegations failed to state a claim for which relief could be granted.